dkohlsdorf/audio_pattern_discovery/README.md

 Pattern Discovery In Audio Collections in Rust.

-The program will extract interesting regions and then cluster them using hierarchical clustering under dynamic time warping.
+The program will extract interesting regions from wav files and then cluster them using hierarchical clustering under dynamic time warping.

 ## Method